 Q. Will USCIS accept a Form I-693 if the vaccination chart is incomplete?

 If you refuse a vaccine because of religious or moral reasons, the civil surgeon will mark this on the Form I-693.
-In this case, you will have to apply for a waiver.
+In this case, you are inadmissible and will have to apply for a waiver of inadmissibility.

 Q: Where can I find more information about the vaccination requirements for immigration purposes and how these requirements affect the completion of Form I-693?

-A. CDC publishes the Technical Instructions including the vaccination component http://www.cdc.gov/immigrantrefugeehealth/exams/ti/civil/technical-instructions-civil-surgeons.html
+A. CDC publishes the Technical Instructions for Civil Surgeons, including the vaccination requirements, at www.cdc.gov/immigrantrefugeehealth/exams/ti/civil/technical-instructions-civil-surgeons.html

 For more information about the civil surgeon program, the completion of Form I-693, or the adjustment of status application, please visit uscis.gov, or call the USCIS Contact Center at 800-375-5283 (TTY 800-767-1833).

 Q: I am an Afghan National who was paroled into the United States under Operation Allies Welcome (OAW).
 What medical requirements apply to me so that I can maintain the conditions of my parole status?

 A: Afghan Nationals paroled into the United States under Operations Allies Welcome can refer to www.uscis.gov/humanitarian/information-for-afghan-nationals under, “Afghan National Parolee Vaccination Status and Immigration Medical Examinations” in order to determine which specific medical requirements apply to them so that they can maintain the conditions of their parole.